-General Contractor General Liability Rates for $1 Million/$2 Million Policy
+This table displays typical rates and coverage for General Contractor General Liability for $1 Million/$2 Million Policy.

-Rating assumes 150,000 gross revenues for roofing/general contracting with 10% subcontractor costs.
+Rating assumes 150,000 gross revenues for General Contractor/general contracting with 10% subcontractor costs.

 Helps protect your business against certain claims of false arrest, malicious prosecution, libel, slander, wrongful eviction, violation of the right of privacy and more.